Barclay twins win London luxury hotel court battle

 A spokeswoman for McKillen said while he "might have lost this battle he was actually in a better position to win the war.
 The Barclay Brothers have not achieved their stated objective.
 We still have the right to purchase Quinlan's interest in Maybourne at a later date should it become available".

-During the trial, the court heard that Blair gave free advice to McKillen who was trying to buy a majority stake in Coroin and that McKillen had approached Kwok, former chairman of Hong Kong-based developer Sun Hung Kai Properties (0016.HK), as a potential investor.
+During the trial, the court heard that Blair gave free advice to McKillen who was trying to buy a majority stake in Coroin and that McKillen had approached Kwok, former chairman of Hong Kong-based developer Sun Hung Kai Properties, as a potential investor.

-Coroin was set up in 2004 by McKillen, Quinlan and others using 660 million pounds Irish bank debt to buy the three hotels.
+Coroin was set up in 2004 by McKillen, Quinlan and others using 660 million pounds ($1 billion) Irish bank debt to buy the three hotels.

 The loans were seized by Ireland's state-run National Asset Management Agency during the country's property crash.
-Last September, NAMA sold the loans to a Barclay brothers' firm, Maybourne Finance, for more than 800 million euros.
+Last September, NAMA sold the loans to a Barclay brothers' firm, Maybourne Finance, for more than 800 million euros ($985 million).